On the Brownian separable permuton: Definitions

-where $t_{k,p}$ is a uniform binary tree with $k$ leaves, whose internal vertices are decorated with i.i.d. signs that are $\oplus$ with probability $p$. \end{definition} In the rest of the section, we make apparent a connection with the signed Brownian excursion.
+where $t_{k,p}$ is a uniform binary tree with $k$ leaves whose internal vertices are decorated with i.i.d. signs of bias $p$. \end{definition} In the rest of the section, we make apparent a connection with the signed Brownian excursion.